Camping in Olympic National Park is one of the best ways to explore the breathtaking Olympic Peninsula.

 This remoteness makes it perfect for those looking to experience the park in as much solitude as possible.
 It’s also located in one of the least visited sections of the park.

 The campground is open year round.
 It contains 20 non-reservable spots.
 It isn’t RV friendly.
 Running water isn’t available although there are pit toilets.

 Learn more about Queets Campground.

 Sol Duc Campground

-The campground is open year round.
+This campground is open year round.
 However, flush toilets and running water are only available from May to October.
-It contains 82 non-reservable spots and is RV friendly (up to 35 feet for some spots).
+It has 82 non-reservable spots and is RV friendly (up to 35 feet for some spots).